Year One

 COMPULSORY COURSES - YEAR THREE

-Network Security (15 credits)
+Network Security (15 Credits)

 Learn to configure the components and operation of Virtual Private Networks, firewalls and network security.

-Systems Administration (15 credits)
+Systems Administration (15 Credits)

 Learn to design and construct a complex multi-user client/server network.
 You'll gain skills needed to configure and integrate complex systems.